Since the emergence of COVID-19, Imperial’s Faculty of Medicine has been centre-stage in the national and global response to the pandemic.

 - Kawasaki-like syndrome linked to COVID-19 in children is a new condition

-To support this type of activity, the NIHR London IVD Diagnostics Pathway, based here at Imperial, has set up a testing pipeline to fast-track assessments of COVID-19 diagnostics within the College and across the country.
+To support further testing activity, the NIHR London IVD Diagnostics Pathway, based here at Imperial, has set up a testing pipeline to fast-track assessments of COVID-19 diagnostics within the College and across the country.
+Imperial has also developed an in-house COVID-19 test and trace capacity for staff and students.

 The Faculty has a keen and targeted strategy to address the mental health impacts of the pandemic.
 The Patient Safety Translational Research Centre’s CCopeY study is examining how young people, aged 16-24, have been coping; while the CHARIOT study investigates the impact of lockdown on older people.